cnorick/curse-of-strahd-notes/Characters/Morgantha.md

 - The rumor is The Burgomaster's daughter, [[Ireena Kolyana|Ireena]] has caught [[Strahd Von Zarovich|Strahd]]'s eye recently
 	- The townsfolk are afraid to interfere

+## At Old Bonegrinder
+Morgantha can use the barrel as a font for a [scrying](http://longo.com.br/5e/spells.html#scrying_phb) spell.
+She can also knock on the barrel three times as an action to summon a [dretch](http://longo.com.br/5e/bestiary.html#dretch_mm).
+The demon crawls out of the barrel at the end of Morgantha's turn and obeys the night hag's commands for 1 hour, after which it dissolves into a pool of ichor.
+Morgantha can summon up to nine dretches in this manner before the ichor is gone.

 ## Stat Block